lfresnog/Weather.js/README.md

 # Weather.js
-:umbrella:Programme that tells you the temperature in an area that you choose, through the API'S MapBox and DarkSky.
+Programme that tells you the temperature in an area that you choose, through the API'S MapBox and DarkSky.:umbrella: